Smurf/smurf-docs/docs/foreman/renew-certs.md

 > **NOTE:** This may warn about the size of `ca-bundle.crt`.
 This warning can safely be ignored.

+## Configure Foreman Proxy Certificates

+The Foreman proxy that is automatically installed next to Foreman+Katello must have its certificates updated as well.
+If these certificates are not updated machines will not be able to register or report to Foreman.

+> **NOTE:** This command assumes the proxy on the main foreman server is being updated.
+Edit the `FOREMAN_PROXY` value to reflect the proxy to update.

 ```
 export FOREMAN_PROXY=$HOSTNAME #EDIT TO MATCH YOUR PROXY HOSTNAME
 foreman-proxy-certs-generate --foreman-proxy-fqdn "$FOREMAN_PROXY" \